Bold, daring, resilient, resourceful, courageous, faith-filled and friend to all…

 As a teenager and until her early 20s Mary was breadwinner of the family, fulfilling various roles as governess, as clerk and finally teaching in a school in Portland, Victoria before being invited by Fr Julian to help establish a school and religious order in Penola, SA.
 The vision of Mary and Julian was for a religious order that was in touch with the realities of its day, and this was not without its challenges.
 In their daring they had a radical trust in God’s providence which often at times came with a great price.

 At 29 years of age, Mary was excommunicated by Bishop Sheil and it was her response during this time that gives a clear testament to her character.
 Not one to make judgements of others she patiently relied on God’s providence to see her through it all.
 Her endurance paid off when her excommunication was lifted five months later when Bishop Sheil was upon his death bed.
 Ever the resourceful person Mary soon travelled to Rome to ensure the Rule of the Congregation had Papal approval.
-While over in Europe she invited young women from Ireland to return to Australia and join the Sisters of St Joseph.
+While over in Europe she invited young women from Ireland to return to Australia and join the Sisters of Saint Joseph.

 Mary encountered various obstacles and hurdles throughout her life, but she didn’t dwell on them.
 So what does Mary’s youthful legacy encourage us to do today?
 Rise above the challenges; make friends with people from all walks of life; stay connected with others; pursue what you’re passionate about; never give up; remember you can’t always do it on your own; trust in God and remember to: